 It’s not everyday you have a chance to stay where authors, musicians and celebrities such as F. Scott Fitzgerald, Al Capone and the Who have rested their heads on down-filled pillows.
 You may have guessed from the first two names that this supremely pink palace has been around for a bit (since 1928, in fact).
 Guests can stay in one of 277 luxurious guests rooms (including 36 suites), most with spectacular views of the Gulf of Mexico or Boca Ciega Bay.
-An unforgettable architectural landmark in its own right, “the Don” sits on the ultra-soft, white sands of St. Pete Beach, named the No. 4 beach in America by TripAdvisor.
+An unforgettable architectural landmark in its own right, “the Don” sits on the ultra-soft, white sands of St. Pete Beach, named the No. 1 Beach in America by Tripadvisor in 2021.

 Also worthy of note: The Don CeSar offers shopping on site, a kids’ camp, several restaurants (including a great beach bar) and Spa Oceana.
 Bring Fluffy, it’s pet-friendly!

 Nearby: Discover tiny-but-charming Pass-a-Grille Beach; Fort De Soto Park’s stunning beach; rustic John’s Pass Fishing Village with restaurants, boat tours and more.

 BAYFRONT CHIC: THE VINOY RENAISSANCE ST. PETERSBURG RESORT & GOLF CLUB